 Select Save to save the file(s) to your SD card.
 Use a name you can find later for analysis or emulation.

-Once saved, go back to the Sub-GHz menu, and scroll to Saved.
+Once saved, navigate to the Sub-GHz > Saved.

-Select Emulate, and a screen will appear that has the signal’s information presented.
-Once you see this, Press Send to have the Flipper Zero send the saved signal.
+Select Emulate.
+A screen will appear that has the signal’s information presented.
+Press Send to have the Flipper Zero send the saved signal.

 Step 4: Recording the Signal (Read Raw) Reading Raw Sub-GHz Signals